 - increasing, over four years, maintenance to $53 million

 The 20% rule is the European benchmark for active travel.
 The recent plans in the Republic of Ireland is an example of this.

-In the last ACT Budget, $271 million was spent on transport.
-Using the 20% rule from the Republic of Ireland that would mean the active travel capital investments in the ACT should be $54.2 million per annum.
-From the last budget, we know the planned active travel capital investments is $8 million per annum.
-The 20% target would mean a 6 fold increase over the previous ACT Budget.
+In the 2019-2020 ACT Budget, $271 million was spent on transport.
+Using the 20% rule from the Republic of Ireland that would mean the active travel capital investments in the ACT should be $54.2 million over four years.
+From the last budget, we know the planned active travel capital investments is $32 million over four years.
+The 20% target would mean the ACT active travel spend in the ACT should be approximately doubled.